How often to replace furnace

 HVAC

 The answer to 'how often to replace furnace' is that most furnaces should be replaced every 15-20 years, depending on the make, model, and usage.
-Proper maintenance and care can extend the lifespan, but eventually all furnaces will need to be replaced as they become less efficient and more prone to breakdowns over time.
+Proper maintenance and regular tune-ups can extend the lifespan of a furnace, but eventually all furnaces will need to be replaced as components wear out and efficiency declines.

 Sources